Follow Italianism

 The trial comes at a crucial time.
 The Italian Parliament approved – on Tuesday (20) – new legislation that limits the right to citizenship by blood, including retroactively.

 The hearing on the 24th will be the first constitutional test of this new law.
-The Court's decision could define the course of the Italian citizenship for millions of descendants abroad.
+The Court's decision could define the course of Italian citizenship for millions of descendants abroad.

 Broad impact